 ProWritingAid is a style editor, grammar and spelling checker, and writing optimisation tool.
 It’s a one-stop suite of writing and editing tools that can help turn boring, terse content into easy-to-read, flowing prose.

-Well, it might not be good enough to turn a bad writer into a modern Dickens, but ProWritingAid will certainly help improve your work.
+Well, it might not be good enough to turn bad writers into modern Dickens, but ProWritingAid will certainly help improve your work.

 The software comes as a web-based app and a desktop app.
 Both of those require a paid plan (well worth it, by the way).
 The Chrome browser plugin is free and offers many of the tools of the paid software, albeit with less depth of features.